elastic/integrations/packages/websphere_application_server/docs/README.md

 # WebSphere Application Server

-This Elastic integration is used to collect [WebSphere Application Server](https://www.ibm.com/cloud/websphere-application-server) metrics as follows:
+This Elastic integration is used to collect [IBM WebSphere Application Server](https://www.ibm.com/cloud/websphere-application-server) metrics as follows:

    - JDBC metrics